ipublikuj-archive/widgets/docs/en/index.md

 $ composer require ipub/widgets
 ```

-### Classic assignment into application without package support

-If you don't want to use widgets in packages, you can install this extension in normal way
+After that you have to register extension in config.neon.

 ```neon
 extensions: